cmu-cs-academy/desktop-cmu-graphics/README.md

 ## Teacher Support and Documentation

-If you are a teacher and you have questions about CMU Graphics, remember that you can reach out to us through the Support tab on the left side of the screen of your homepage on the CMU CS Academy website:
+If you are a teacher with a CMU CS Academy Account and you have questions about CMU Graphics, remember that you can reach out to us through the Support tab on the left side of the screen of your homepage on the CMU CS Academy website:

 ![Highlighted teacher support tab](https://s3.amazonaws.com/cmu-cs-academy.lib.prod/desktop-cmu-graphics/docs-media/support-tab.png)